'Larger than life' Stillwater chef and pirate Shawn Smalley dies at 45

 "The best meals I've ever had in my life, Shawn cooked, bar none," said Jensen.
 "He had a way with food and flavorings and spices.
 It was almost intuitive."

-Smalley was among a core group of local business owners who helped restart Stillwater's annual Lumberjack Days festival after an event organizer was accused of skimming funds.
+Smalley was among a core group of local businesspeople who helped restart Stillwater's annual Lumberjack Days festival after an event organizer was accused of skimming funds.

 Smalley continued cooking at area restaurants, including the White Bear Yacht Club, Portside, Phil's Tara Hideaway and others.